Beurre-moutarde/Carte-des-vins/README.md

 For any inquiries or support, please email us at [support@plants&co.com](mailto:support@plants&co.com).

-We appreciate your interest in BotanicalBuddy and hope you enjoy using it!
+We appreciate your interest in Plants&Co and hope you enjoy using it!